Rajpratik71/zfs_wiki/Dual-booting-OS-X-and-Debian-Jessie-with-ZFS-root,-cross-mounting-and-full-disk-encryption.md

 ## Step 4: Install Debian Jessie

-This is loosely modeled after [HOWTO install Debian GNU Linux to a Native ZFS Root Filesystem](HOWTO-install-Debian-GNU-Linux-to-a-Native-ZFS-Root-Filesystem), I'll skip over details that are thoroughly explained there.

 I decided to do an offline installation without any need for Internet access, one of the reasons being that most contemporary Macs use Broadcom Ethernet chips which require proprietary firmware and